-Language services can be the key to patient engagement.
-Unaddressed language barriers can negatively impact patient satisfaction, quality of care and health outcomes.
-To ensure your office is effectively meeting the needs of your LEP patients, your office can develop a language service plan.
+Language services can be the key to enrollee engagement.
+Unaddressed language barriers can negatively impact enrollee satisfaction, quality of care and health outcomes.
+To ensure your office is effectively meeting the needs of your LEP enrollees, your office can develop a language service plan.